 4. Continue backing and lowering until all the logs are out of the carriage.
-See Fig. 4-14.
+See Fig. 4-14

-NOTE: If a log becomes "jack-strawed", straighten the pile before bringing in the next load.
+NOTE: becomes log "jackstrawed", straighten the pile before bringing in the next load.
 This will make decking and retrieval much easier.

 4.11 Retrieving Loose Logs